This isn't just another "AI tool."

 The compression gradient: why Kahneman was wrong about thinking

-System 1 and System 2 is a useful lie.
-Cognition isn't binary — it's a continuous gradient.
-And that changes how you build AI agents.
+System 1 and System 2 is a useful simplification, but cognition isn't binary.
+It's a continuous gradient, and that matters for how you design AI reasoning.